-Community service is integral part of our Respiratory Care profession, and is a required component of the Respiratory Therapy Program.
-The number of community service or service learning hours required each semester will be announced within each semester's clinical course (RTH 111, RTH 121, RTH 211, and RTH 221).
-The designated hours must be completed to receive a final grade in that assigned class.
+Community service is an integral part of our Respiratory Care profession, and is a required component of the Respiratory Therapy Program.
+Students must complete 4 hours of community service per academic year for a total of 8 hours prior to graduation.
+Failure to complete the required number of hours will result in a professionalism counseling write-up.
 Service hours can be banked for future semesters at the discretion of the Program Director or Director of Clinical Education.
-These activities cannot be used for any other course extra credit.
+RT Student Club community service activities can be used to fulfill these requirements.
+However, RT Student Club fundraising activities cannot be used to fulfill these requirements.
+Community service activities applied toward this requirement cannot be used for any other course extra credit.